pharmpy/pharmpy/docs/api.rst

+.. _api_ref:

 =============
 API Reference
 =============

 This page contains the documentation of the public API.
-The pharmpy-module includes the model object and the classes related to it (parameters, statements, random variables etc.), the modeling-module handles different transformations and manipulations, and the workflows-module is how different tools are built and run.
+The :py:class:`pharmpy.model` module includes the model object and the classes related to it (parameters, statements, random variables etc.), the :py:class:`pharmpy.modeling` module handles different transformations and manipulations, and the :py:class:`pharmpy.tools` module handles model estimation and tools.
+The :py:class:`pharmpy.workflows` module handles how different tools are built and run.

 .. note::